resolve109/study-aws-sa/aws-study-guide.md

   - Enable private connections between a VPC and AWS services
   - Use private IP addresses within your VPC to access services
   - When combined with AWS Direct Connect, ensures data from on-premises to AWS doesn't traverse the public internet
+- **VPC Endpoints**:
+  - Allow applications to access S3 buckets through a private network path within AWS
+  - Enable EC2 instances in private subnets to use AWS services without internet access
+  - Create a more secure solution for file transfers between applications and storage services
+  - Provide better security compared to using NAT gateways for S3 access

 ### AWS Transit Gateway
 - **Key Features**: